History, Politics and Philosophy

 Graduates from our History, Politics or Philosophy degrees have gone onto careers in advertising, the civil service, teaching, museum work and archives, film and television, journalism, law, marketing, and management.

+A large proportion of those who study humanities end up in leadership roles.
 You’ll find the emphasis placed on transferable skills will enable you to apply these skills in differing contexts and have confidence and ability to work effectively in a varied range of professions.

 Join us for an Open Day this Autumn

 Our Open Days are designed to give you a taste of what it's like to study with us and explore the very facilities you will be making use of during your studies.Book your place